The Sophia Project – Chapter Content Areas

 Chapter 3: The Invisible Load, Personal

 We introduce the concept of Cognitive Labor to make the volume of work at home visible, enabling them to intentionally reduce it and/or distribute to others.
+This concept is relevant for those living as singles, but is particularly salient for those in households as partners.
 Research shows that domestic responsibilities, especially the invisible components (e.g. anticipation and monitoring) remain under-distributed and unappreciated, creating distraction at work and tension at home.
 Shining a light on and labelling this labor enables more successful subtraction.

-Particularly in the Cram it all in Years, when people are transitioning to a leadership mindset, the propensity to avoid distributing labor at work drains capacity, undermines personal efficacy, and thwarts growth.
-ReMinding Delegation, our proprietary model, takes a holistic approach to delegation, starting with internal voices that can act as barriers to transferring control.
+As individuals move from entry level roles and are transitioning to a leadership mindset, the propensity to avoid distributing labor at work is common.
+As successful leaders know, it thwarts individual and team growth, efficacy and drains capacity and the opposite, i.e. effective distribution of labour, has proven to contribute to organizational success.
+In this chapter, we focus on ReMinding Delegation, our proprietary model, takes a holistic approach to delegation, starting with internal voices that can act as barriers to transferring control.

 Chapter 5: Finding the “Me” in the “We”, Personal

-This chapter speaks to the era we’re living in, where the “me” is under siege in the family unit.
-The result is the prioritization of kids above all else, sacrificing individual and sometimes marital or familial wellbeing.
-Our generation’s drive to be perfect, always-on parents creates an unattainable expectation, resulting in dissatisfaction and exhaustion.
-We focus on subtraction to free up “me time” and re-strategize “we time” to achieve Time Well Spent.
+This chapter speaks to the era we’re living in, where the “me” is under siege.
+The result is the prioritization of kids and others above all else, sacrificing individual and sometimes marital or familial wellbeing.
+This unit is, more than others, built for those who are most challenged to find “me” time, e.g. those in the family unit, those with the added responsibility of elder parents, etc. or, those who identify with the need.
+We focus on subtraction to free up “me time” and re-strategize “we time.”

 Chapter 6: From Harder to Smarter, Professional